SamidhaManjrekar/SpaceTitanic-Kaggle-/README.md

-# Spaceship Titanic - Classification Challenge
+# Spaceship Titanic - Kaggle Classification Challenge

 Predict which passengers were transported to an alternate dimension during the mysterious accident on the **Spaceship Titanic**.
 This project is based on a Kaggle competition and is a binary classification task.